-Item trackers such as those from industry-leader Tile continue to grow in popularity, so much so that Apple is likely to release its own later this year.
-While the world waits, those companies already in the market are releasing new products.
-The latest is the Chipolo ONE from Chipolo, which was announced at this year's Consumer Electronics Show (CES).
+Item trackers, such as those from industry-leader Tile, continue to grow in popularity, so much so that Apple is likely to release its own "AirTags" sometime soon.
+While we wait, those companies already in the market continue to exist and release great products.

 Price: $25 each, discounted when you buy extra; the Ocean Edition is $29.

-Bottom line: Item tracking has never been easier or more economical than with the all-new Chipolo ONE.
-And just look at those FREE features!
-Still, Apple could soon join and dominate the market.
+Bottom line: Item tracking has never been easier or more economical than with the Chipolo One.
+And look at those FREE features!
+Still, Apple could eventually come in and dominate the market.

 - Great price